redbubble/pairing-exercises/fullstack/go/price-calculator/README.md

 JSON schemas for the test data can be found in the `./schemas` folder.
 These are provided for reference/documentation purposes only.
 You will not be required to use them or integrate them, and they are not used at all by the existing code.
-They're just here in case you find them helpful.
+They're just here in case you find them helpful, and can be safely ignored if you don't.